XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 The arithmetic/logic unit (ALU) executes all arithmetic and logical operations.
 ALU can perform four kinds of arithmetic
 operations: addition, subtraction, multiplication, and division.

+The CPU is a silicon chip that is the ‘brain’ of a computer system.
+It executes program instructions and data and controls all the devices within the machine.

 4.Output Device:
 ----------------